-In the Appendix, Table Al reports the poverty intensity, the poverty rate and poverty gap using as the poverty line the before-tax LICO of Statistics Canada.
+In the appendix, Table A1 reports the poverty intensity, rate and poverty gap using as the poverty line the before tax LICO of Statistics Canada.
 The debate on which poverty line is more appropriate clearly affects the perceived level of poverty for all groups, but for the non-elderly population there is little impact on trends.
-However, poverty among the 65 and over population is potentially more sensitive to measurement choices.
+However, poverty among the over 65 population is potentially more sensitive to measurement choices.

 Because there is likely to be a "spike" in the income distribution of the elderly, which has the potential to affect poverty measurement, the empirical issue is whether different choices of the poverty line lie on opposite sides of that spike.
-Figures 3, 4 and 5 therefore use Luxembourg Income Study data to graph the income distribution of one- and two-person elderly and non-elderly households in Canada, the United States and Australia in 1994.
-In each graph, the frequency distribution of incomes in the modal interval is presented, as well as the frequency of observations of incomes lying above and below the mode.
-Australia has a very significant spike in the income distribution of elderly persons, with 50.6 per cent of one-person households in the \$2,000 modal interval.
-In Canada, 30.1 per cent of one-person elderly households are in the same interval, while in the United States the spike is much less pronounced, with only 16.3 per cent in the modal interval.11
+Figures 3, 4 and 5 therefore use Luxembourg Income Study data to graph the income distribution of one and two-person elderly and non-elderly households in Canada, the United States and Australia in 1994.
+In each graph, the